FargoRate 850

 FargoRate 550 – 574

-A player who’s no longer just a big fish in a small pond.
-With a run-out rate in first attempts around 6-7%, they’ve got a reputation that precedes them.
-Likely dominating local leagues and starting to make appearances—and lasting impressions—in regional events.
-Their name is no longer whispered in local circles; it’s discussed openly as a contender to reckon with.
-If there’s a list of players to avoid in local and regional tournaments, you’ll find this player on it.
-They’re not just a rising star; they’re a constellation in the making.
+This player has outgrown the local scene and is no longer just a big fish in a small pond.
+They successfully run out the table on their first attempt in about 8% of 10-ball games, 9% of 9-ball games, and 16% of 8-ball games.
+Their reputation precedes them, likely dominating local leagues while making a name for themselves in regional events and even world championships.
+No longer whispered about in local circles, their name is now openly discussed as a contender to watch out for.
+If there’s a list of players to avoid in local and regional tournaments, they’re on it.
+They’re not just a rising star; they’re a force in the making.

 FargoRate 475 – 499